GraphQLSwift/GraphQL/README.md

 ### Subscription

 This package supports GraphQL subscription.
-To create a subscription field in a GraphQL schema, use the `subscribe` resolver that returns any type that conforms to `AsyncSequence`.
+To create a subscription field in a GraphQL schema, use the `subscribe` resolver that returns any type that conforms to `AsyncSequence`, with a `Sendable` element type.
 You must also provide a `resolver`, which defines how to process each event as it occurs and must return the field result type.
 Here is an example:

 ```swift
 let schema = try GraphQLSchema(